BirbIrl/mewgenie-unboxer/README.md

-# Mewgenics unpacker for mewgenie
+# Mewgenics unpacker for MewGenie
 This script translates some of mewgenic's `gon`, `swf` and `csv` data into `svg` and `json`'s for use on the web